 Home Improvement Guide for Davis, CA: What Homeowners Need to Know

-Davis home improvement is shaped by the city's older housing, tree canopy, energy expectations, bike friendly streets, and careful permitting culture.
-A normal Sacramento remodel can become a different project once Davis specific details enter the room.
+Davis home improvement is shaped by the city's older housing, tree canopy, energy expectations, bike-friendly streets, and careful permitting culture.
+A normal Sacramento remodel can become a different project once Davis-specific details enter the room.

 Picture a homeowner near Old East Davis replacing windows and opening a kitchen wall.
 The work is not just windows and cabinets.
-The contractor may need to think about Title 24 energy rules, possible lead safe prep, mature tree roots near access paths, older electrical, and how exterior changes look from the street.
+The contractor may need to think about Title 24 energy rules, possible lead-safe prep, mature tree roots near access paths, older electrical, and how exterior changes look from the street.

 Use this guide before comparing Davis contractors.